solana-labs/ecosystem/projects/steaking.md

 discord: https://discord.com/invite/AShZdXNd42
 ---

 Steaking.io makes staking easy and secure.
-Staking is the easiest way to earn passive income by letting your cryptocurrency work for you.
-Staking is when users lock their funds to participate in maintaining the integrity of proof-of-stake (PoS) blockchains.
-These users are then rewarded through block rewards and transaction fees.
+Staking is when users lock their funds to participate in maintaining the integrity of proof-of-stake (PoS) blockchains and is the easiest way to earn passive income with crypto.
+Users are then rewarded through block rewards and transaction fees.